kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 which lists world coordinates for data slices.
 The two most important differences between this task and  *COORDS* are:

-      * With WCSlib it is simple to change the output velocity to radio or radial by changing the spectral translation.
+      * With WCSLIB it is simple to change the output velocity to radio or apparent radial by changing the spectral translation.
-      * The Python interface to WCSlib prepares the GIPSY header information to give correct barycentric or lsrk velocities (i.e. it also converts the frequency increment to the barycentric or lsrk system).
+      * The Python interface to WCSLIB prepares the GIPSY header information to give correct barycentric or lsrk velocities (i.e. it also converts the frequency increment to the barycentric or lsrk system).